 - Provide a limited number of milk-based and soy-based formulas for qualified WIC infants who are not fully breastfeeding.

 What You Should Do

-- If a diagnosed qualifying medical condition necessitates the use of a non-contract formula, complete the necessary medical documentation so that a non-contract formula can be approved.
+- If a diagnosed qualifying medical condition necessitates the use of a non-contract formula, complete thenecessary medical documentation infants (children) so that a non-contract formula can be approved.
 In some cases, incomplete or limited medical information may prevent the approval of the formula requested.
 In order to expedite the approval process, WIC staff may need to contact the healthcare provider to obtain more detailed medical information.
 The following is a list of non-qualifying medical conditions:

 - Colic, sptting up, gassiness, or fussiness

 - Diarrhea, vomiting, or constipation that is of short duration or intermittent

 - Feeding difficulty without providing further medical diagnosis

 - Need or desire to enhance nutrient intake or manage body weight